meforce/holla/README.md

 ## FAQ

 ### Holla: How does it compare to other browsers like Firefox, Opera, Chrome, Brave?
-Both Firefox and Brave are great, and each day Yaani is getting closer to their privacy situation.
-Yaani is in good condition to be used daily.
+Both Firefox and Brave are great, and each day Holla is getting closer to their privacy situation.
+Holla is in good condition to be used daily.
 It offers a great experience to test the limits of the web and help make the internet a safer place.

 ### Why is Electron Infrastructure Used?
 Some people are often skeptical about Electron due to its high memory usage. :D, but [Electron](https://www.electronjs.org/) makes the development process incredibly simple and offers very low CPU and memory usage.
 Electron allows us to build a desktop application using web technologies.